saurabhpro/sieve-of-eratosthenes-akka/README.md

 Prime number theorem estimated there are 38103 prime numbers up to 500000, a 91,73% accuracy Sequential method found the number of primes up to 500000 is 41538 after 107434ms
 ```
+## Scaling out

-Finally, using Akka cluster, we'll build a distributed system without changing the logic implementation.
+Finally, using Akka cluster, we'll build a distributed system without having to change the logic implementation.
 ![cluster image](https://raw.githubusercontent.com/luonglearnstocode/sieve-of-eratosthenes-akka/master/cluster.png)